So you want to try the Keto diet on a college budget?

 And rightfully so.

-Make a plan, eat a wholesome, nutritious meal before you go and (hopefully) not being hungry will make avoiding these pitfalls a little easier.
+Eat a wholesome, nutritious meal before you go and (hopefully) not being hungry will make avoiding these pitfalls a little easier.

 2. Bring a snack